-Join Judy Steiner-Williams for an in-depth discussion in this video Deciding on a report's mechanics, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Deciding on a report's mechanics, part of Writing a Business Report.

 - Deciding on a report's mechanical elements includes…examining margins, spacing, font and page numbering.…Even though the content of the report must be thorough,…well-organized and well-written, the first impression…of the report may well be the report's appearance.…You want that first impression to be a positive one,…that the report looks professional.…The margins, the spacing, the font and page numbers…add to the report's credibility.…The margins may vary depending on how the report…is bound and the section of the report.…